lgalke/al-folio/_posts/2019-07-11-the-lottery-ticket-hypothesis.md

 #### L1 and L2 Norm

 An L1 penalty on the weights of a neural network encourages sparse weights.
-Counterintuitively, it was shown that an L2 penalty leads to neural nets that are more amenable to pruning than nets trained with an L1 penalty.
+Counterintuitively, an L2 penalty leads to neural nets that are more amenable to pruning than nets trained with an L1 penalty.

 #### Identifying winning tickets early